GoogleCloudPlatform/community/tutorials/cloud-iot-prometheus-monitoring/index.md

 avg_over_time( room_external_temp{instance="$device_id"}[15m])
 ```

 This adds two elements to the query.
-The first is the `[15m]` following the selector, which turns this into a Range Vector.
+The first is the `[15m]` following the selector, which turns this into a range vector.
-For each point in time, the Range Vector holds an array of 15m of values.
+For each point in time, the range vector holds an array of 15m of values.
 The other is the `avg_over_time`, which is a
 function in PromQL applied to this group of measurements.

 Click the **Return to Dashboard** button in the top right and look next at the query behind the **Message Data Rate** panel: